dotnet/csharplang/proposals/overload-resolution-priority.md

 The last behavior was chosen, because it results in the most forward-compatibility, but the changing result could be surprising to some users.
 Should we confirm this, or should we choose one of the other options?

+#### Answer

+We will go with option 1, silently ignoring the attribute in previous language versions.

 ## Alternatives
 [alternatives]: #alternatives